rafaelsf80/vertex-ai-labs/README.md

 For more information about custom training in Vertex, visit the [official documentation](https://cloud.google.com/vertex-ai/docs/training/custom-training) and [this github repo](https://github.com/rafaelsf80/vertex-custom-training)

-## Lab 14: experiments
+## Lab 14: experiments and metrics visualization

-Vertex AI provides two tools for experiment tracking with Vertex experiments and Managed Tensorboard.
+Vertex AI provides tools for experiment tracking and metrics visualization:
+1. Vertex AI experiments
+2. Managed Tensorboard
+3. Model evaluation

+Vertex AI experiments

 This lab shows how to track training hyperparameters with Vertex experiments.